 ICFP: Spinning plates and trying to square the circle

-Spinning plates is difficult and squaring the circle is impossible.
 Planning an acceptable balance between a curriculum plan and balanced finances is somewhere on the same spectrum from difficult to impossible depending upon the school.
-It is however possible to simplify the planning process to include all senior staff and relevant governors or trustees to reach the best possible way forward that the school decides to take.
-The process of planning the finances and the curriculum in a strategic manner goes under many titles; integrated curriculum and financial planning (ICFP) is one such title.
-Whilst the fundamental elements of this approach are common across all types of institution, variations are possible between different types.
+It is, however, possible to simplify the planning process to include all senior staff and relevant governors or trustees to reach the best possible way forward that the school decides to take.
+The process of planning the finances and the curriculum in a strategic manner goes under many titles.
+Integrated curriculum and financial planning (ICFP) is one such title.
+Whilst the fundamental elements of this approach are common across all types of institution, variations are possible.
 It can also be useful to see how the process can be adapted to different circumstances and to borrow ideas as appropriate.

-This course will present both financial and curriculum information in a manner that can be streamlined for use by non-financial specialists, governors, and trustees - see the 'Suitable for' tab below for more information.
+This course will present both financial and curriculum information in a manner that can be streamlined for use by non-financial specialists, governors, and trustees.

 Variations in the approach most likely to be used in different schools will be explained and the potential for a crossover of ideas and approaches will be considered.

-ASCL Professional Development also offers bespoke support for ICFP.
-Please follow this link to find out more.
+ASCL Professional Development also offers bespoke support for integrated curriculum and financial planning (ICFP) - find out more here

 speaker thumbnail